BoyzDroizy/SimpleAPICalls/README.md

 <p align="center">
 :loudspeaker: SimpleApiCalls is a type-safe REST client for Android.
 The library provides the ability to interact with APIs and send network requests with HttpURLConnection.

 The advantage of using this library is when you want your application or SDK not to contain many dependencies, you want a smaller size and you want it to be as easy to use as possible.
-This is a simple example, for more customizations, you can download source code and custom it for your requirements. :tada:
+This is a simple example, for more customizations, you can download the source code and customize it based on your requirements. :tada:
 </p><br>

 ## Including in your project